Recycle water and save money for your wash bay

 • Benzene, Toluene, Ethyl Benzene, Xylene (BTEX) levels

 Quarantine wash bays are heavily regulated across all states in Australia.
-Recycling water must be tightly controlled to ensure no foreign contaminants reach the Australian environment.
+Wash bay recycling compliance must be tightly controlled to ensure no foreign contaminants reach the Australian environment or augment drinking water supplies.

 • Access to a quarantine wash bay must be controlled.